C-Otto/rebalance-lnd/README.md

 # rebalance-lnd

-Using this script you can easily rebalance individual channels of your lnd node.
+Using this script you can easily rebalance individual channels of your `lnd` node by sending funds out one channel, through the lightning network, back to yourself.

+This script helps you move funds between your channels so that you can increase the outbound liquidity in one channel, while decreasing the outbound liquidity in another channel.
+This way you can, for example, make sure that all of your channels have enough outbound liquidity to send/route transactions.

+Because you are both the sender and the receiver of the corresponding transactions, you only have to pay for routing fees.
+Aside from paid fees, your total liquidity does not change.

 ## Installation

+### lnd

-This script needs an active lnd 0.9.0+ (https://github.com/lightningnetwork/lnd) instance running.
+This script needs an active `lnd` (tested with v0.13.0, https://github.com/lightningnetwork/lnd) instance running.
-If you compile lnd yourself, you need to include the `routerrpc` build tag.
+If you compile `lnd` yourself, you need to include the `routerrpc` build tag:

 Example:
 `make tags="autopilotrpc signrpc walletrpc chainrpc invoicesrpc routerrpc"`